fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-23-deploy-net-6-blazor-webassembly-aws-elastic-beanstalk.md

         - aws-windows-deployment-manifest.json
 ```

-The above file is composed into two main parts: phases definition and artifacts output.
-In the phase definition, first we needs to install the latest .NET versions.
-Unfortunately, at the moment, the images used in the AWS CodeBuild doesn't still support .NET 6, so we needs to use the `dotnet-install.sh` command to install it just before the build commands.
+The above file is composed of two main parts: phases definition and artifacts output.
+In the phase definition, first, we need to install the latest .NET versions.
+Unfortunately, at the moment, the images used in the AWS CodeBuild don't still support .NET 6, so we need to use the `dotnet-install.sh` command to install it just before the build commands.
 You can find more info about the script on [this page](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script).
 After the install phase was completed, the build phase execute the `dotnet build` and the `dotnet publish` commands, and copy the output to the `deployfolder`, the custom declared output folder.
-Then, the final step, requires to create a packages with the output, taken from the directory `deployfolder/**/*` and the `aws-windows-deployment-manifest.json`, which the Elastic Beanstalk Windows container reads to determine how to deploy the application.
-Here the file content that I have used in my sample:
+Then, the final step requires creating a package with the output, taken from the directory `deployfolder/**/*` and the `aws-windows-deployment-manifest.json`, which the Elastic Beanstalk Windows container reads to determine how to deploy the application.
+Here is the file content that I have used in my sample:

 ``` json
 {